-- Verify that the database is configured correctly. - Verify that the nbatd and nbazd processes are running. - Verify that the host properties are configured correctly.
+- Verify UNIX master server settings. - Verify which computers are permitted to perform authorization lookups. - Verify that the database is configured correctly. - Verify that the nbatd and nbazd processes are running. - Verify that the host properties are configured correctly.

 The following table describes the verification process for the UNIX master server.